dkz2r/latex-novice-academic-publishing/episodes/12-citations-and-references.md

 ::: callout

 You might notice that in the `author` field, each entry is separated by the word `and`.
 This is
 essential: the format of the output needs to know which author is which.
+When using `biblatex` this applies also to the fields `publisher` and `location`, in which you can also have many values.

 You might also notice that in the article title, some entries are in an extra set of braces.
 This is to prevent any case-changing that might be applied to the title.